The Benefits of Dental Probiotics

 Oral Cancer and Probiotics

-A wealth of research suggests a link between oral cancer and the oral microbiome.7 One study found that a specific oral bacteria called Lactobacillus plantarum can prevent cancer growth in the oral cavity.
+A wealth of research suggests a link between oral cancer and the oral microbiome.
+One study found that a specific oral bacterium called Lactobacillus plantarum may help limit cancer growth in the oral cavity.

 Probiotics and Tooth Protection

-Tooth protection is one of dental probiotics’ most significant oral health benefits.
-Many studies show a link between bad bacteria in the mouth and dental caries (tooth decay).4, 6-8
+Supporting tooth health is one of the main proposed benefits of dental probiotics.
+Many studies show a link between harmful bacteria in the mouth and dental caries (tooth decay).4, 6-8

 Oral probiotics have been shown to prevent tooth decay by:4, 6-8